-LINE command has a function to create a straight line segment.
-This command can be used to create a single straight line segment, or to create multiple connected line segments.
+The LINE command is used to create straight line segments.
+It can be used to draw a single line segment or multiple connected line segments.

-LINE Command is included in the DRAW command group.
+The LINE command belongs to the DRAW command group.

-If your workspace has a Ribbon panel, you can find this command in the DRAW panel under the Home tab.
-If not, you can find the LINE command in the DRAW menu on the Menu Bar.
-You can activate the LINE command from these two places.
+If your workspace includes the Ribbon panel, you can find this command in the Draw panel under the Home tab.
+Otherwise, you can find it in the Draw menu on the Menu Bar.

-Alternatively, you can also activate the Line command by typing LINE on the command line and then Enter.
-Or simply type the letter L and then Enter.
+You can also activate the LINE command by typing LINE on the command line and pressing Enter, or simply type L and press Enter.

-Click here for a complete explanation of how to enable command in AutoCAD and select options from command line.
+Click here for a complete explanation of how to activate commands in AutoCAD and select options from the command line.

 | Command | LINE |